Docaotri1308/Linux_Programming/02-File_System/README.md

-This is README file for Exer4.
+This is README file for Exer3 and Exer4.
 Author: Do Cao Tri

+Exer3:
+- Create file test.txt and write any data.
+- Write information on the screen:
+    + File type
+    + File name
+    + Last file modification time
+    + Size
+--> (Using struct stat)

 Exer4:
 - Write a program that opens any file and uses the O_APPEND flag.
 - Then does a seek to the beginning of the file and writes some data to that file.
 - Where in the file will the data appear and why?